Methodology

 Web

-[16] A small number of providers answered ‘Don’t know’ when asked about their provider type.
+[1] (opens in a new tab) This excludes the 17 who answered ‘Don’t know’ to when asked about their provider type.

-[17] ‘Bad number’ includes all those who had an invalid telephone number or where interviewers were informed they had the wrong number when they called.
+[2] (opens in a new tab) ‘Bad number’ includes all those who had an invalid number or informed us we had the wrong number when we called.

-[18] ‘Other non-contact’ includes all those we did not have any telephone contact with including where there was no answer, our call was rejected, or the call went to answer machine.
-Although no telephone contact was made, these providers will have received an invitation to complete the survey by email or post.
+[3] (opens in a new tab) ‘Other non-contact’ includes all those we did not have any telephone contact with including where there was no answer, our call was rejected, or the call went to answer machine.
+These will have received an invitation to complete the survey by email or post.

 [4] (opens in a new tab) ‘Unavailable’ includes all those who were busy when we called them including those who said they would be unavailable throughout the whole fieldwork period and instances where we spoke to someone at the setting but the person we asked to speak to was not available.